William Enyart: 2012

 On June 23, 2012, Enyart was selected as the Democratic nominee for the U.S. House of Representatives Illinois's 12th congressional district after the original nominee, Brad Harriman, withdrew from the race for health reasons.
-Enyart defeated Republican nominee Jason Plummer 52%–43%.
+Enyart defeated Republican nominee Jason Plummer 52% to 43%.

 During the election, Plummer stated that Enyart and his wife, a retired circuit judge, receive a total of three taxpayer-funded pensions.
 The St. Louis Post-Dispatch reported that while Enyart did not currently receive a pension, his wife does collect on three taxpayer pension funds.

 2014

 Enyart ran for re-election in 2014.
 He ran unopposed in the Democratic primary.
-He faced Mike Bost in the general election on 4 November.
+He faced state Representative Mike Bost in the general election on 4 November.
 Enyart was a member of the Democratic Congressional Campaign Committee's Frontline Program, which is designed to help protect vulnerable Democratic incumbents.

-Bost defeated Enyart in the general election, 53 percent to 42 percent.
+Bost defeated Enyart in the general election, 53% to 42%.
 Enyart was swamped in most of the district outside his base in the St. Louis suburbs; he only carried three of the district's 12 counties.